https://www.georgialegalreport.com/files/2018/07/Screen-Shot-2018-07-27-at-8.36.49-PM-300x194.png

 Our Legal Take

-Gas station patrons have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided at the subject property and whether this tragedy may have been prevented.
+Residents and guests have a right to feel safe and secure while on the premises of a property.
+The Murray Law Firm questions the level of security provided at the subject property and whether this shooting may have been prevented.

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the gas station owner or management failed to provide adequate security, Mr. Williams’ family may seek justice and elect to pursue legal claims for their loss.
+Should the facts of this matter reveal that the owner or management of the property failed to provide adequate security, the victim may seek justice and elect to pursue legal claims for his injuries.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.